twks-cohort/twelve-lab-iam-profiles/README.md

 DPSSimpleServiceAccount

-The `master` env steps create the DPSSimpleServiceAccount user in the master account,
+The `master` env steps create the DPSSimpleServiceAccount identity in the master account,
-storing credentials in secrethub.io
+storing credentials in secrethub.io.
+This service account is added to the
+DPSSimpleServiceAccountGroup